beyondscript/Laravel-Multi-Auth-with-Vue-JS/README.md

 <strong>Step - 5:</strong>
 <br>
-Create a new database and import the laraveleloquentormwithvuejs.sql file
+Create a new database and import the laravelmultiauthwithvuejs.sql file

 <strong>Step - 6:</strong>
 <br>